WebUser2000/Gap-Minder-Project-in-Data-analytics-Python/README.md

 # Gap-Minder-Project-in-Data-Analytics-Python
 The Gapminder Project in Data Analytics with Python is a data visualization and analytics project that typically involves exploring and analyzing socio-economic and health-related indicators of different countries over time.
-The project is inspired by the Gapminder Foundation, which provides open data on global development trends.
 Steps in the Project:

 Data Cleaning: Handling missing values, filtering relevant data, and formatting it for analysis.